MelissaLaurino/MultimeterExploration/README.md

 # Multimeter Exploration
-Data analysis and graphs for Janet Faccenda.
+Data analysis and graphs for Janet Faccenda. <br>
 Data as of 9/30/18.